Coronavirus guidance for students and applicants

 Will I still have access to student support services?

-All our student support services will continue to be fully operational next academic session, ensuring that all our students have access to support and help when they need it.
-We will continue to use a mixture of online and face-to-face delivery to ensure we are responsive to all our students.
+All student support services will continue to be fully operational online, ensuring that you have access to support and help when you need it.

 Understanding your published results following University Award Boards

 Find out more about the revised academic regulations, including how degree classifications are calculated.

 Your final module marks will be calculated in the normal way and these will be the marks shown on your transcript and myUWE.

 We are adjusting assessment and moving away from controlled conditions examinations, unless required by a Professional or Statutory Body (PSRB).
 Instead assessments will be online and digitally enabled where possible.
 Exceptions will be practice based assessment where we will adopt a blended approach.
 We will ensure that you will have appropriate opportunities to demonstrate your skills, knowledge and understanding, and will receive timely and useful feedback on your work.

 What documents are available for proof of study?